Amruth3133/ProductManagementSystem/README.md

 - ✅ Add a new product
 - 📋 View all products
-- 🔍 (Coming Soon) Search product by ID
+- 🔍 Search product by ID
-- 📝 (Coming Soon) Update product
+- 📝 Update product
-- ❌ (Coming Soon) Delete product
+- ❌ Delete product

 All product data is stored in a **MySQL database** using **JDBC connection**.